Asia steelmaker shares rise despite Trump salvo on trade

 Citing concerns about national security, Trump on Thursday launched a trade probe against China and other exporters of cheap steel into the U.S. market, raising the possibility of new tariffs.

-In Japan, shares in Nippon Steel (5401.T) rose 1.3 percent, after five weeks of steady losses, partly on speculation that any action by the U.S. would mostly target China which is easily the world's largest producer.
+In Japan, shares in Nippon Steel rose 1.5 percent, after five weeks of steady losses, partly on speculation any action by the U.S. would mostly target China which is easily the world's largest producer.

 "Trump is targeting China, although he says the steel import probe has nothing to do with China," said Choi Moon-sun, a steel analyst at Korea Investment & Securities in Seoul.